Mary Ann Bolton Undergraduate Research Award

 - Individual and group projects are eligible.
 Applications must come from individual students, and the essay must reflect the work of that student.
 However, the project may be individual or group / collaborative work.

-- A completed application includes a personal essay, a final version of the research paper or creative work (except for honors theses), a faculty-completed form of support, and a copy of the assignment or project requirements.
+- A completed application includes a personal essay, a final version of the research paper or creative work (except for honors theses), a faculty or professional and scientific staff letter of support, and a copy of the assignment or project requirements.
 All four parts must be included for the project to be eligible for evaluation.

-- If a student submits more than one project to be considered for an award, each project must be complete and distinct, and each requires a separate faculty-completed form of support.
+- If a student submits more than one project to be considered for an award, each project must be complete and distinct, and each requires a separate letter of support.
 Each student will only be eligible to win one award during an award year.

 - Eligible applicants from the past year are encouraged to apply again.